 Infrastructure mapping.
 The storage infrastructure should be mapped and current.
 Clear logical and physical schematics with supporting documentation that demonstrates and supports data management policies relating to availability, security, etc. are a prerequisite for compliance.

+Metrics and reporting.
 Appropriate metrics and reporting related to data management often don't exist or are in a format that's difficult to consolidate and analyze.
 In most IT infrastructures, each functional area has low-level performance metrics related to devices and other elements.
 However, most organizations aren't able to correlate and merge the disparate data to produce high-level reporting that demonstrates appropriate management of critical data.

 Organizational structure.
 Well-defined roles and responsibilities are required for good governance.
 Each individual must understand their role and how particular regulations affect it.
 This includes interactions within the storage organization, as well as with lines of business and other groups.